aafharbi/Faselah/README.md

 5. **Learning Through Play**: As the child explores the story, they encounter Arabic vocabulary and sentences within context.
 This intuitive learning approach builds language skills while keeping the focus on enjoyment and storytelling.

+# Evaluation and Responsibilities
+Story and Image Safety: Every story and its accompanying images are reviewed for suitability, ensuring they are safe, engaging, and appropriate for children.
+This attention to detail provides parents with peace of mind, knowing that each story meets high standards for quality and appropriateness.

+Alignment with Islamic Values: To honor and uphold Islamic values, the ALLAM model is applied to assess and guide the content generation process, ensuring that stories reflect cultural and moral principles accurately.
+During development, human reviewers complemented this process by providing a final review of each story’s themes, language, and imagery, creating a thoughtful balance between AI-driven content and cultural alignment.

+By combining the ALLAM model and human oversight in development, and continuing with automated ALLAM checks during user interactions, Faselah delivers a consistent, culturally respectful, and enjoyable storytelling experience.

 # UX/UI:
 https://www.figma.com/design/IMoJRmPFACWaW3uNkZn1yu/Untitled?node-id=23-11&node-type=canvas&m=dev